user3648353458365673567den4ik/react-clicker/README.md

-To use project you need: NodeJS, yarn.
+To use project you need: NodeJS, yarn and git on your computer.

 Commands to start:
 yarn start or yarn run start